It seems job hopping is here to stay, as millennials argue it’s the best way to demonstrate their abilities – and earn a promotion

 “It’s much easier to talk about your own growth and career trajectory if you express it as a literal journey between companies, rather than what you did at any one company,” said Mac Schwerin, a 27-year-old copywriter who has changed jobs three times in as many years to get promoted.
 “It’s easier to make the claim that you are the common denominator, that you are the one bringing successes with you wherever you go.”

-Millennials currently represent the largest share of the U.S. labor market.
-As they climb the ranks of management, their flightiness could cost companies.
-In the Deloitte survey, 12 percent of respondents either had board positions or were department heads, and of that group, 57 percent planned to switch jobs by the end of 2020.
+As Millennials climb the ranks of management, their flightiness could cost companies.
+In the Deloitte survey, 12 per cent of respondents either had board positions or were department heads, and of that group, 57 per cent planned to switch jobs by the end of 2020.
 Losing and acquiring new employees is costly, even more so for management jobs, said Vip Sandhir, the founder and CEO of HighGround, a company that makes employee engagement software.
 Companies including Patagonia, Allianz, and Echo use HighGround’s services to solicit constant feedback from employees that will keep them involved enough in their work to want to stay.
 Deloitte, too, invested $350 million in its own Deloitte University, a 700,000-square-foot learning facility in Westlake, Texas, that—among other things—links 65,000 employees with personal mentors to keep them on a Deloitte-oriented career path.

 “Everyone knows what Tier 1 looks like: Google, Tesla, Facebook,” said Schwerin.
 “Nobody is leaving those jobs once they get them.
 But below Tier 1 is an endless game of musical chairs, with people jockeying for the positions they believe might eventually lead to Tier 1.”

 Millennial employees in Singapore: What do they really want?